lih/Alpha/README.md

 and will not be integrated into the compiler.

-For more information about exactly what languages and symbols are, you might want to check out the [Alpha Lang Documentation][alpha-doc].
+For more information about exactly what languages and symbols are, you might want to check out the [Alpha Language Documentation][alpha-doc].
 If you want more immediate help on how to run Alpha, you may also run the command `alpha -h` which shows you the options supported by your version of Alpha (which you can check out by running `alpha -v`)